jfcrenshaw/pzflow/README.md

 ### Sources

+pzflow was originally designed for forward modeling of photometric redshifts as a part of the Creation Module of the [DESC](https://lsstdesc.org/) [RAIL](https://github.com/LSSTDESC/RAIL) project.
-The idea to use normalizing flows for photometric redshifts orginated with [Bryce Kalmbach](https://github.com/jbkalmbach).
+The idea to use normalizing flows for photometric redshifts originated with [Bryce Kalmbach](https://github.com/jbkalmbach).

-The early stages of this package were developed as a part of the [DESC](https://lsstdesc.org/) [RAIL](https://github.com/LSSTDESC/RAIL) project, and included contributions from [Francois Lanusse](https://github.com/eiffl) and [Alex Malz](https://github.com/aimalz).
+The earliest version of the normalizing flow in RAIL was based on a notebook by [Francois Lanusse](https://github.com/eiffl) and included contributions from [Alex Malz](https://github.com/aimalz).

 The jax structure of `pzflow` is largely based on [`jax-flows`](https://github.com/ChrisWaites/jax-flows) by [Chris Waites](https://github.com/ChrisWaites).
 The implementation of the Neural Spline Coupling is largely based on the [Tensorflow implementation](https://github.com/tensorflow/probability/blob/master/tensorflow_probability/python/bijectors/rational_quadratic_spline.py), with some inspiration from [`nflows`](https://github.com/bayesiains/nflows/).